Lorenzo Ottoni

 Lorenzo Ottoni, also known as Lorenzo Ottone or Lorenzone, (1658–1736) was an Italian sculptor who was commissioned by the papacy and various noble houses of Renaissance Italy.

 Life

-Ottoni was born in Rome in 1658 and spent the majority of his life in the city.
+Ottoni was born in Rome, Papal States in 1658 and spent the majority of his life in the city.

 He trained at the famous studio of Ercole Ferrata and later opened his own studio which counted Bernardino Cametti among its students.
 His large number of assistants meant he was also able to complete commissions outside Rome.